 Emmanuelle Bertrand cello

-As a soloist, Emmanuelle Bertrand has performed with the Lucerne Symphony Orchestra, the Orchestre Métropolitain (Montreal), the National Symphony Orchestra of Ukraine, the Moscow State Symphony Orchestra, the BBC National Orchestra of Wales, the Busan Symphony Orchestra (South Korea), Musica Vitae (Sweden), the Quebec Symphony Orchestra, the RTV Slovenia Symphony Orchestra, the Wuhan Symphony Orchestra (China), the National Orchestras of Lille, the Ile de France and Lorraine, the Philharmonic Orchestras of Strasbourg and Monte Carlo, and others.
+She regularly performs as a soloist, notably with the Lucerne Symphony Orchestra, the Orchestre Symphonique du Grand Montréal, the National Orchestra of Ukraine, the Moscow State Symphony Orchestra, the BBC National Orchestra of Wales, the Busan Symphony Orchestra (Korea), the Musica Vitae Orchestra of Sweden, the Quebec Symphony Orchestra, the RTV Symphony Orchestra of Slovenia, the Wuhan Symphony Orchestra (China), the National Orchestras of Lille, Ile de France, Lorraine, the Philharmonic Orchestras of Strasbourg, Monte Carlo. ..

 The 2021/22 season marks the creation of a new musico-literary show based on Stefan Zweig's Twenty Four Hours in the Life of a Woman (directed by Laurent Fréchuret, alongside actor Gilles Chabrier and the Ensemble Sylf) and the release of a CD devoted to Brahms' Sonatas and Lieder (Harmonia Mundi - Choc de Classica) which marks the 20th anniversary of the duet that she forms with pianist Pascal Amoyel.

 She is the artistic director of the Beauvais Cello Festival since 2012.

 Professor of chamber music at the Conservatoire National Supérieur de Musique et de Danse de Paris since 2008, she was also appointed Professor of cello in 2022, becoming the first woman to be appointed Professor of cello in the history of the institution founded in